 D-Link identifies economic, environmental, and social issues of global importance and validates the level of concern for these issues amongst the stakeholders through substantive analysis.
-According to our company's operational planning, all relevant departments were invited to raise important issues in the fourth quarter of 2014 for screening and shortlisting, the results of which are presented in this report.
-Sustainability issues, as well as corresponding strategies, goals, and actions to be presented in this report were determined based on the fourth edition of the guiding principles (GRI G4) adopted for the 2013 Global Sustainability Report.
-To ensure compliance with the GRI G4 and AA1000AS 2008 Assurance Standard, the contents of this report have been validated by BellCERT Intl.
-Ltd of the French AFNOR Group in accordance with the AA1000 Assurance Standard.
-This ensures that the information contained herein satisfies the inclusiveness, materiality, and responsiveness criteria of the AA1000 Assurance Standard, and with the core international principles of the GRI G4.
-The independent assurance statement from BellCERT is included in the appendix of this document.
-Please refer to page 70 of this report for the GRI content index.
+According to our company's operational planning, screening and selection of important issues was performed in 2014, the results of which are presented in this report.
+Sustainability issues, as well as corresponding strategies, goals, and actions to be presented in this report were determined based on the guiding principles (GRI G4).
+The information contained herein satisfies the core.
+Please refer to page 72 of this report for the GRI content index.
 Although this report focuses on our efforts in Taiwan, some of our initiatives presented here also involve other global operating sites.